Rasukarusan/nvim-popup-message/README.md

-vim-popup-message
+nvim-popup-message
 ====

-This vim plugin can can displaying a message in the floating window.
+This neovim plugin can displaying a message in the floating window.

 ## Demo